 Ando Museum

-Don’t forget to check Ando Museum which houses informative photos and sketches on Aondo’s works and achievements!
+Don’t forget to check the Ando Museum which houses informative photos and sketches on Aondo’s works and achievements!
 It also helps you learn about the history of the island while walking around the 100-year old traditional Japanese house in Honmura village.
 Gokuraku-ji Temple is another must visit spot just across from the museum.
 It is a Shingon Sect temple dating back about 1,200 years ago.
 Designated as Tangible Cultural Property, it gives you a traditional experience completely different from modern museums around!

 Opening hours